Exocet22/TinyRC522/README.md

 # TinyRC522

-A tiny [Arduino](https://arduino.cc/)/[Raspberry Pi](https://www.raspberrypi.com) library for managing Mifare Classic 1K S50 tags on [RC522](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf) module.
+A tiny [Arduino](https://arduino.cc/)/[Raspberry Pi](https://www.raspberrypi.com) library running on ESP8266 and ESP32 for managing Mifare Classic 1K S50 tags on [RC522](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf) module.
 The tag's data is managed as a single continuous data block for a simple use.

 ## Installation